anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 4. If there was no saved game progress and "load game" button is pressed, the paddle moves to the top left of the screen and ball moves abnormally.
    - How the problem was solved:
      There is game progress saved only if the save.mdd file exists.
-When load button is pressed, the load button's setOnAction function checks if the save.mdd file exists.
+Therefore, I altered the setOnAction function for the load button to check if the save.mdd file exists.
 If it does, the file is read to resume that game, else the label "No previous games saved :<" appears.

 5. Labels keep freezing on screen.
+   - How the problem was solved:
      Thread.sleep(15) for animations is not the most efficient way to achieve animations on JavaFX, therefore I used a built-in animation framework for smoother animations.
-      - How the problem was solved:
 Instead of manually updating the scale/position of the label with a for loop to make animations with threading, I utilized TranslateTransition for movement and FadeTransition for fading.

 6. Load game after game is over leads to loading a game with no bricks?

-7. Exception in thread "JavaFX Application Thread" java.util.ConcurrentModificationException - occurs when iterating over blocks array and making changes to the array during iteration?
+7. [Exception in thread "JavaFX Application Thread" java.util.ConcurrentModificationException - occurs when iterating over blocks array and making changes to the array during iteration.
+This is done multiple times in the Main class's methods.]
+   - [How the problem was solved:
+     Iterations over the block array were modified to only make changes to the original array after the iterations were over.
+This was done to the loadGame() function.
+     NEED TO DO FOR THE onUpdate() FUNCTION TOO]

 - check if each function only has one task, if have more than one then should refactor and make separate functions.
-  - For example if we have a function moveBall() which checks boundaries of the walls of the game, changes ball's x and y coordinates, and checks for collisions with the blocks, then the function moveBall should be refactored to only do one task (change x and y coordinates) and should call functions checkBoundary()and collisionBlocks() to complete its task
 - no method should have more than 5 levels of indentation.
   - if this is the case then make new helper methods.
 - each line should not have more than 80 chars (should fit inside your screen)